NAME: Alexander II Nikolaevich (nicknamed "the Liberator")

 TRAVEL: While he didn’t extensively travel abroad, Alexander II did visit various parts of the Russian Empire to oversee and understand its diverse regions.

-DEATH: Alexander II was assassinated on March 13, 1881, in St. Petersburg, in a bombing by revolutionary activist.
+DEATH: Alexander II was killed on March 13, 1881 in Saint Petersburg, Russia, by a bomb thrown by Ignacy Hryniewiecki, a member of the revolutionary organization Narodnaya Volya ("People's Will").
 It marked the tragic end of a life shaped by the struggle between reform and absolutism.
 His dying words were "I am sweeping through the gates, washed in the blood of the Lamb."

 APPEARANCES IN MEDIA: Portrayed in films, documentaries, and historical novels, highlighting the complex nuances of his reign and legacy.